saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 "And the RAG pipeline?"
 Sarah asked.

-"RAG grounds the LLM in our actual data.
+"RAG grounds the LLM in our actual data.[8]
 Instead of generating responses from training data—which leads to hallucinations—the agent retrieves specific records from our systems, assembles them as context, and generates responses based on what it actually found.
 The 847 Martinez records become the 3 most relevant records about Dr. Sarah Martinez's schedule, with citations pointing to source systems."

 Dr. Torres leaned forward.
 "What about clinical safety?
 We can't have the agent hallucinating medication dosages or missing allergies."